HIV/AIDS surveillance in Europe 2010

 This report, prepared jointly with the WHO Regional Office for Europe, presents data on HIV and AIDS for the whole European Region, including the EU and EEA countries.
 Analyses are provided for the EU and EEA region, and also by geographical area of the WHO European Region.

-In the course of the 2016–17 influenza season, nearly 146 000 influenza detections have been reported across the WHO European Region.Read more
+In the course of the 2016–17 influenza season, over 146 000 influenza detections across the WHO Europe Region have been reported.Read more